 We have brought the kids for the past couple of years and really wanted a break from ‘dragging’ the stroller this time.
 When I say drag, I mean it too.

 The terrain there is not stroller-friendly.
 It had been raining the 2 days prior so everything today was muddy.
 We also found that the break from the rain brought out the crowds too.

 There were more people than I had ever seen there before.
 The crowds were making us feel antsy being there, I couldn’t imagine having the kids as well.

-I like to think of it as an Island of Renaissance because in just about every direction there are giant mining holes in the ground or what people at the festival call, the moat building.
-For all those that don’t want to walk through the hmm dried up Moat, feel free to take the shuttle.
+I like to think of it as an Island of Renaissance because in just about every direction there are giant mining holes in the ground or what people at the festival called, the moat building.
+For all those that don’t want to walk through the hmm dried-up Moat, feel free to take the shuttle.
 Either way, there is a lot of fun that awaits you inside.

 I’m not sure what it is about all the new technology, but leave your tablets at home people.
 I know that it’s super cool to be able to take a video on it, but do you realize how ridiculous you look?